Colegio Americano de Puebla

 The Puebla American School Foundation (Fundación Colegio Americano de Puebla) is a private school serving students in kindergarten through grade 12 in Puebla, Mexico.
+The Puebla American School Foundation has two installations, one from kindergarten through 9th grade and one through 10th grade to 12th grade.

 The school offers the International Baccalaureate Diploma and the local BUAP (Benemérita Universidad Autónoma de Puebla) for the upper school.
 For elementary and middle school students, the IB Primary Years and Middle Years Programme are offered.